-Rather than washing your face in the morning and at night, stick to once a day.
+Stick to once a day rather than washing your face in the morning and at night.
 Just ensure that you pat your face dry with water and apply a natural face oil of your choice.
 Massage this oil evenly for proper absorption into the deep layers of your face.

 You may then proceed with a facial cleanser at night to remove makeup, dirt, and other impurities on your face.
 This way, you reduce the number of cleaners you need and subsequently cut down on the waste you generate.

 The application of many products on the skin affects the skin barrier.
 Too many alkaline products can damage your acid mantle.
-The acid mantle is an invisible film on your skin that contains natural oils, sweat, and amino acids.
+The acid mantle is an invisible skin film containing natural oils, sweat, and amino acids.
 The acid mantle serves to protect your skin barrier by locking moisture in and keeping harmful substances out of the skin.

 Most skincare products contain alkaline components.
 If a product lathers well, it’s likely alkaline which may negatively impact your skin barrier.
 Applying these to your skin for a long time causes more damage rather than good.

 Artificial dyes enhance the colors of beauty products.
-Manufacturers use them to enhance the sense of appeal customers have towards a product.
+Manufacturers use them to enhance customers' sense of appeal towards a product.
 Artificial dyes are bad for your skin because they are by-products of petroleum and other heavy metals.

-The adverse effects these will have on your skin, in the long run, include irritation and blocked skin pores.
+In the long run, these will have adverse effects on your skin, including irritation and blocked skin pores.
 People with sensitive skin are prone to skin inflammation resulting from these dyes.

 The production of these colors negatively impacts the environment while damaging the skin.
 A zero-waste routine ensures that the products you use are not harming the environment.
 Before selecting a product, look out for artificial colorants in the ingredient list and avoid buying them, choosing only natural ingredients.